uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 As part of this project, I read [Writing High-Performance .NET Code](https://www.writinghighperf.net) [^1] by Ben Watson.
 It helped me understand what to look for in the profiler results.
-It's a little dated now (C#7 was the latest at the time of writing), but I still found a large amount of useful information, which I'll litter through this post.
+It's a little dated now (C#7 was the latest at the time of writing), but I still found a large amount of useful information, which I'll add throughout this post.

 ## What I'm optimising
 ### The game